Frequently Asked Questions

 An appeal on grounds of legal matters must be made in writing, and you must state exactly on which grounds you believe that the decision is not in compliance with the applicable legislation.
 The appeal regulations can be found in paragraph 51 of Ministerial Order no. 51.
 The Ministerial Order can be found here.

 No, we only accept digital documents and not hard paper copies.
-If we receive hard copies, we will not look at them, but instead they will be shredded.
+Any hard copy documents we receive will not be reviewed and will be securely shredded.

 Economy